datastax/spark-cassandra-stress/README.md

-h1.
-Spark Cassandra Stress
+# Spark Cassandra Stress

-A tool for testing the Datastax Spark Connector against both Apache Cassandra and DSE packaged Cassandra with either Apache Spark or DSE packaged Spark
+A tool for testing the Datastax Spark Connector against both Apache Cassandra and DSE packaged Cassandra with either bundled libraries from DSE, Maven, or the connector Built from source!

-h2.
-Building
+## Building

 This project is built using gradle and can be built in three(3) exciting ways.